Counselling / Psychotherapy in Hampton and Kingston

 I am trained to doctoral level in psychodynamic theory and principles, cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT), mindfulness and schema therapy.
 I work integratively, which means I am able to draw from various therapeutic approaches.

-The 9 psychological therapies I integrate into my work is detailed below.
+The 9 psychological therapies I integrate into my work are detailed below.

 - Meaning-Based Therapy (MBT) main focus is on spirituality and finding meaning in life with the aim of improving the quality of life and psychological well-being.